lief-project/LIEF/package/README.rst

 About
 =====

-The purpose of this project is to provide a cross platform library which can parse, modify and abstract ELF, PE and MachO formats.
+The purpose of this project is to provide a cross platform library that can parse, modify and abstract ELF, PE and MachO formats.

 Main features: